ucb-bar/chipyard/docs/Customization/Keys-Traits-Configs.rst

     :start-after: DOC include start: GCD key
     :end-before: DOC include end: GCD key

 The object within a key is typically a ``case class XXXParams``, which defines a set of parameters which some block accepts.
-For example, the GCD widget's ``GCDParams`` parameterizes its address, operand widths, whether the widget should be connected by Tilelink or AXI4, and whether the widget should use the blackbox-verilog implementation, or the Chisel implementation.
+For example, the GCD widget's ``GCDParams`` parameterizes its address, operand widths, whether the widget should be connected by Tilelink or AXI4, and whether the widget should use the blackbox-Verilog implementation, or the Chisel implementation.

 .. literalinclude:: ../../generators/example/src/main/scala/GCD.scala